paullockaby/graphite/README.md

 # graphite
-This container runs the [graphite-web](https://github.com/graphite-project/graphite-web) daemon and that's it.
+This container runs the [graphite-web](https://github.com/graphite-project/graphite-web) application and that's it.

 ## Running on Docker

-This volume expects to listen on one port and have two mounted volumes.
+This container expects to listen on one port and have two mounted volumes.
 It needs to listen on port 8080 TCP.
 It needs to have `/opt/graphite/conf` and `/opt/graphite/storage` mounted.

     docker build -t ghcr.io/paullockaby/graphite:latest .
     docker run --rm -it -p 8080:8080/tcp -v $PWD/storage:/opt/graphite/storage -v $PWD/example:/opt/graphite/conf ghcr.io/paullockaby/graphite:latest

-Alternatively you can use the Makefile to do builds and run the tool all in one
-step:

-    make run

-An example configuration file is in the `example` directory.
+An example configuration file for mounting into `/opt/graphite/conf` is provided in the `example` directory.
+There may be other configuration files that graphite-web supports that may be added to that directory as well.